UIKit0/LAVersion/README.md

 Tweet me [@LuisEAM](http://twitter.com/luiseam)

-`LAVersion` automatically check if there is a new version for your app in the App Store.
+`LAVersion` automatically check if there is a new version for your app in the App Store (localized url).

 Of course, I'll love to hear your using my control in your app, you can contact me (<devlascorbe@gmail.com>) anytime